IgnominiousHam/2019ProgrammingPortfolio/index.md

 ##### Completed Dec.
 2018

-The most convoluted Processing contribution to this portfolio, the Spaceship Game is a side-scrolling
+The most convoluted Processing contribution to this portfolio, the Spaceship Game is a side-scrolling mania of asteroids, lasers, gold, and a fleet.